BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 Fly over to Onyx Ward, prepare your team and save, then head to the rooftop.

-**Q Gang Colin and Q Gang Matthew.
-Field: No Field**
-- Weezing, Lv.
-73, Ability: Levitate, Bold Nature, IVs: 31
-    - Destiny Bond
-    - Fire Blast
-    - Sludge Bomb
-    - Infestation
-- Mudsdale, Lv.
-74, @Assault Vest, Ability: Stamina, Adamant Nature, IVs: 31
-    - Superpower
-    - Heavy Slam
-    - Rock Slide
-    - High Horsepower
-- Zangoose, Lv.
-76, @Toxic Orb, Ability: Toxic Boost, Jolly Nature, IVs: 31
-    - Close Combat
-    - Quick Attack
-    - Shadow Claw
-    - Swords Dance
-- Muk-Alola, Lv.
-73, Ability: Power Of Alchemy, Calm Nature, IVs: 31
-    - Minimize
-    - Sludge Wave
-    - Fire Blast
-    - Giga Drain
-- Tsareena, Lv.
-74, @Life Orb, Ability: Queenly Majesty, Adamant Nature, IVs: 31
-    - Play Rough
-    - High Jump Kick
-    - Power Whip
-    - Knock Off
-- Lickilicky, Lv.
-76, Ability: Own Tempo, Bashful Nature, IVs: 31
-    - Power Whip
-    - Muddy Water
-    - Blizzard
-    - Hammer Arm
+!dbattle(["Colin", :CUEBALL, 0], ["Matthew", :CUEBALL, 0])

 This battle isn't particularly tough and a few fast sweepers can probably bowl through them.
 The problem is that you don't get to heal before the next fight, so try to limit your casualties as much as possible for this fight.

-**Mastermind Eustace.
-Field: No Field**
-- Manectric, Lv.
-81, @Choice Specs, Ability: Lightning Rod, Timid Nature, IVs: 31
-    - Volt Switch
-    - Flamethrower
-    - Thunderbolt
-    - Hidden Power
-- Sceptile, Lv.
-81, @Sitrus Berry, Ability: Unburden, Jolly Nature, IVs: 31
-    - Swords Dance
-    - Leaf Blade
-    - Earthquake
-    - Rock Slide
-- Sharpedo, Lv.
-82, @Life Orb, Ability: Speed Boost, Adamant Nature, IVs: 31
-    - Aqua Jet
-    - Waterfall
-    - Crunch
-    - Earthquake
-- Scizor, Lv.
-83, Ability: Technician, Adamant Nature, IVs: 31
-    - U-turn
-    - Bullet Punch
-    - Superpower
-    - Thief
-- Alakazam, Lv.
-84, @Life Orb, Ability: Magic Guard, Timid Nature, IVs: 31
-    - Psychic
-    - Focus Blast
-    - Recover
-    - Charge Beam

-Again, this is made harder by the fact that you can't heal.
+!battle(["Eustace", :MASTERMIND, 0])

 His Pokémon are pretty much all of the fast sweeper variety, meaning Trick Room or Tailwind support for a strong attacker may be the key here.
 Watch out for Bullet Punch on Scizor.

 Once you win this gauntlet, fly back to Lapis Ward and put Vanillite into your party.
 Give it back to Eustace upstairs.